0xDVC/twitter-clone/README.md

 - **Backend**: Java with Spring Boot
 - **Database**: PostgreSQL
-- **Frontend**: React + Vite with TypeScript
+- **Frontend**: React + Vite with TypeScript, styled with TailwindCSS

 ## What Have I Learned so far?

 Better grasp of some new concepts in Spring Security 6.
+Redux State Management.